paulshorey/turbo-starter/README.md

 # Deploy to Vercel...

 Easy and fast.
-HOWEVER, https://vercel.com/docs/concepts/git/monorepos#turborepo official instructions did not work for me!
+HOWEVER, https://vercel.com/docs/concepts/git/monorepos#turborepo official instructions did not work for me.
+Use below.

 Use `yarn` instead of `npm`.
 Yarn does a better job with workspaces.
 I got this to work with npm once, but forgot how exactly.